Ismahane Elouafi: Awards

 Elouafi is a recipient of several prestigious awards and accolades, including the National Reward Medal by His Majesty Mohamed VI, the King of Morocco (2014), and the Excellence in Science Award from the Global Thinkers Forum (2014).

 In 2014, Muslim Science ranked her among the 20 Most Influential Women in Science in the Islamic World under the Shapers Category.

 In 2014–2016, CEO-Middle East Magazine listed Dr. Elouafi among the World's 100 Most Powerful Arab Women in Science.

 In 2016, she won the prestigious Arab Women of the Year Award by the London Arabia Organisation for Achievements in Science.

-Personal life

-She has two daughters and is a dual national of Canada and Morocco.
-She is fluent in English, French, Spanish and Arabic.
+The New York Times named her as one of the ten women that change the landscape of leadership, following her appointment as the first Chief Scientist of FAO.